KarlCrof/BubbleDisplay/README.md

 <img src="https://i.ibb.co/yRNFh1D/codediag.jpg" alt="codediag" border="0">

 * The program will use 7seg library to interface with the bubble display.
 Initialization gives the library the correct digital output pin connected to each seven segment display pin.
 * The count of the stopwatch timer is displayed.
-This is initialized to zero seconds, zero deciseconds.
+This is initialized as zero.
 * If the START button is pressed (START/STOP while paused), the stopwatch count starts increasing.
 If there was already a count value, the timer resumes from that point.
 * If the STOP button is pressed (START/STOP while counting), the stopwatch count pauses at that current value.
 * If the RESET button is pressed, the count resets back to the default count of zero (and stops counting if it was doing so).